Social studies: College level

+Australia

+Humanities and Social Sciences (HASS) is taught in Australian schools and divided into 4 categories: history, civics and citizenship, economics and geography.
+Human Society and Its Environment (HSIE) is a similar term previously used in the education system of the Australian state of New South Wales.

+United States

+The subject was introduced to promote social welfare and its development in countries like the United States and others.

 An early concept of social studies is found in John Dewey's philosophy of elementary and secondary education.
 Dewey valued the subject field of geography for uniting the study of human occupations with the study of the earth.
 He valued inquiry as a process of learning, as opposed to the absorption and recitation of facts, and he advocated for greater inquiry in elementary and secondary education, to mirror the kind of learning that takes place in higher education.
 His ideas are manifested to a large degree in the practice of inquiry-based learning and student-directed investigations implemented in contemporary social studies classrooms.
 Dewey valued the study of history for its social processes and application to contemporary social problems, rather than a mere narrative of human events.
 In this view, the study of history is made relevant to the modern student and is aimed at the improvement of society.

 In the United States through the 1900s, social studies revolved around the study of geography, government, and history.
-In 1912, the Bureau of Education (not to be confused with its successor agency, the United States Department of Education) was tasked by then Secretary of the Interior Franklin Knight Lane with completely restructuring the American education system for the twentieth century.
+In 1912, the Bureau of Education (not to be confused with its successor, the United States Department of Education) was tasked by then Secretary of the Interior Franklin Knight Lane with completely restructuring the American education system for the twentieth century.
 In response, the Bureau of Education, together with the National Education Association, created the Commission on the Reorganization of Secondary Education.
 The commission was made up of 16 committees (a 17th was established two years later, in 1916), each one tasked with the reform of a specific aspect of the American Education system.
-Notable among these was the Committee on Social Studies, which was created to consolidate and standardize various subjects that did not fit within normal school curricula into a new subject, to be called "the social studies".
+Among these was the Committee on Social Studies, which was created to consolidate and standardize subjects that did not fit within normal school curricula into a new subject, to be called "the social studies".